1. Home

 Dashed lines in counts

-In these cases, WaveBasis will make an educated “guess” about what kind of wave it could be – based on the rules and active guidelines.
-Because it’s just a calculated guess, projection targets based on these waves are not displayed, and you should consider it accordingly.
+In these cases, WaveBasis will make an educated “guess” about what kind of wave the first wave in the pattern could be – based on the rules and active guidelines.
+Because it’s just a calculated guess, Smart Tools and projection targets based on these waves are not displayed, and you should consider this accordingly.
 You can think of this as similar to looking at a chart that has important past history hidden.
-In this case, you might be tempted to think of a high or low turning point as significant, but you can’t be sure until you see more of the past history.
+In this case, you might be tempted to think of a high or low turning point as significant, but you can’t be sure until you see more of the history.

 TIP: The Wave Count Forecast gadget is a great way to learn how to read and interpret Elliott Wave counts.
 The gadget automatically interprets wave counts for you and provides forecasts at multiple timeframes in easy-to-understand written commentary.

 Was this article helpful?
-Yes 11 No
+Yes 12 No

 How can we help?